-- Prune out any dead or broken branches of woody ornamentals (trees and shrubs) but avoid major pruning during summer heat.
+- Prune out any dead or broken branches of woody ornamentals (trees and shrubs), but avoid major pruning during the heat of summer.

 - Cut back spent flowers of annuals and perennials to encourage new blooms.

-- Pay special attention to the water needs of new lawns, trees, and ornamentals as hot dry weather sets in.
-Water in the early morning hours (3 AM to 8 AM) to minimize fungal problems and reduce evaporation.
+- Pay attention to the water needs of lawns, ornamental plants, and vegetables in the typically hot dry days of mid-summer, being attentive particularly to new plants with undeveloped root systems and to outdoor potted plants, which can dry out quickly.
+Water in the early morning hours (3 AM to 8 AM) to minimize fungal problems and evaporation.

-- Check ornamentals, flowers, and vegetables for spider mites, prevalent in warm months.
+- Continue to check ornamentals, flowers, and vegetables for spider mites.